exercism/javascript/concepts/classes/about.md

 By default, all instance fields are public in JavaScript.
 They can be directly accessed and assigned to.

-Adding actual private fields to the language specification is work in progress, see the [proposal document][proposal-private-fields] for details.
+Adding actual private fields to the language specification is a work in progress, see the [proposal document][proposal-private-fields] for details.

 In the meantime, you can make use of the established convention that fields and methods that start with an underscore should be treated as private.
 They should never be accessed directly from outside the class.